Tuber oregonense

-Taxonomy and phylogeny
+Taxonomy

 The species was first officially described and named in a 2010 Mycologia article, although T. oregonense had been previously used provisionally (as Tuber oregonense Trappe & Bonito) in American field guides and other popular publications for several years.
 The type specimen was collected from Benton County, Oregon, on 3 February, 2007 along U.S. Route 20 in Oregon.

 The specific epithet oregonense derives from the name Oregon and the Latin suffix -ense (relating to), in reference to western Oregon being its central region of abundance.
 The fungus is commonly known as the Oregon white truffle.
-Truffle authority James Trappe initially intended to name the species as a variety of T. gibbosum (i.e., as Tuber gibbosum var. oregonense) before molecular analysis revealed that genetic differences warranted distinction at the species level.
+Truffle authority James Trappe initially intended to name the species as a variety of T. gibbosum (i.e., as T. gibbosum var. oregonense) before molecular analysis revealed that genetic differences warranted distinction at the species level.

 Tuber oregonense is part of the gibbosum clade of the genus Tuber, which contains species that have "peculiar wall thickenings on hyphal tips emerging from the peridial surface at maturity."